dsheiko/ng-template/README.md

 # NgTemplate 1.0 BETA

 `NgTemplate` is a light-weight DOM-based template engine, inspired by AngularJS.

-While `mustache.js`, `Handlebars` or `_.template` are fast and wide-spread, one cannot simply use them on a form.
-Rending template will reset the state of inputs.
+While `mustache.js`, `Handlebars` or `_.template` are all nice and shiny, until it comes to a form.
+With every rending these template engines replace the bound DOM subtree and the state of inputs gets lost.

-`NgTemplate` doesn't replace the entire view DOM-subtree, but modifies just the target nodes according to the directives.
+`NgTemplate` treats the DOM carefully.
+It modifies the exact target nodes gracefully according to the directives and actual state.

 ## Motivation